jassics/security-study-plan/README.md

 If you want to work as a security engineer, these are the skills/topics/concepts you need to know and learn thoroughly..

 When I started learning security concepts, everything was new to me, and I wasted lots of time on Google searches, YouTube videos, articles, etc. to figure out what was required and what was not.
 I am still learning as cybersecurity is evolving, so we must.
-My target is to keep this repo up to date, of course with the help of wonderful learners like you.
+My target is to keep this repo up to date, of course, with the help of excellent learners like you.

 It takes time to be confident in some skills, treat it as a long plan.
 It may take months or sometimes a year too, but keep yourself motivated and don't stop learning.
-However, If you are familiar with a lot of topics already it will take less time for you.
+However, If you are familiar with a lot of topics already, it will take less time for you.

 ## How to use it?
 Everything below is like an outline, and you can tick out the items that you have already covered or know in order from top to bottom.